juhilsomaiya/AoG_Codelab_GDG_Ahmedabad_DevFest/README.md

 This repository contains three different level of applications which are as below:
 ## Level 1:
-1. Actions on Google with static response, which includes the basics of action console and dialogflow.
+1. App with static response, which includes the basics of action console and dialogflow.
 2. How to create intents, entities, model training and integration with google assistant.